Aimovig (Erenumab)

 Primary Uses

-Aimovig is used to treat migraine by reducing the number of migraine days you experience each month.
+Aimovig is primarily used to treat migraine by reducing the number of migraine days experienced each month.

 How It Works

-Aimovig works by blocking the activity of the CGRP molecule, which has been linked to migraine.
-It belongs to a group of medicines called anti-CGRP antibodies.
+Aimovig works by blocking the activity of the CGRP molecule, which is linked to the development of migraines.

 How to Take Aimovig